our0boros/Compendium-of-Materia-Medica/items/report.md

         * [Class PostTreeManager, methods getInstance()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Datastructure/PostTreeManager.java?ref_type=heads#L18-35)
         * [Class PlantTreeManager, methods getInstance()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Datastructure/PlantTreeManager.java?ref_type=heads#L21-32)
         * [Class UserTreeManager, methods getInstance()](https://gitlab.cecs.anu.edu.au/u7733037/gp-24s1/-/blob/main/src/app/src/main/java/model/Datastructure/UserTreeManager.java?ref_type=heads#L21-32)
+        * Class NewEventHandler, methods
     * *Reasons:*
         * Controlled Initialization: Guarantees managers are properly initialized with an RBTree<T> before use, preventing errors from premature use.
         * Resource Efficiency: Saves memory and processing power by preventing the creation of multiple instances of data management objects.
         * Thread Safety: The synchronized getInstance method ensures each manager is created once, protecting against data corruption in multi-thread environments.
         * Consistency and Integrity: Ensures all parts of the app work with the same data instance, maintaining data integrity and avoiding discrepancies.

+3. *Observer Pattern*
+    * *Objective: Enable user to get notification when user's posts are liked by others.
+We also use this in some UI updating case.*
+    * *Code Locations: defined in*
+        * Class NewEventHandler
+        * Class
+    * *Reasons:*
+        * Our app is a social app so user will be interested in other user's action and reaction.
+        * Decoupling between classes.
+        * Realtime updates.
+        * Better for system with massive number of users like ours.

 <hr>

 ### Parser